lucydot/ChooChoo/docs/instructors/setup.md

 #### Create gh-pages branch

-You need to create a gh-pages branch, this will be used to publish webpages from.
-To do this:
+You *may* need to create a gh-pages branch, this will be used to publish webpages from.
+In some cases this may be automatically generated.
+To create the gh-pages branch:

 1. Visit your repository landing page (at github.com/organisation_name/repo_name/)
 2. Click on `main` towards the top left hand corner